Jakarta governor Ahok cries on first day of landmark blasphemy trial

 Protestors duel with supporters

-Outside the court, a few hundred anti-Ahok protesters yelled, "Jail Ahok, Jail Ahok!".
+Outside the court, a few hundred anti-Ahok protesters yelled, "Jail Ahok, Jail Ahok!"
 Many are members of conservative Islamic groups, who want to see him behind bars.

 One of the speakers, on a megaphone, blasted Ahok for his tearful statement, to a jeering crowd.
 "He said he didn't insult Islam.
 He was even crying."

-Nearby a smaller group of the governor's supporters chanted, "Free Ahok, Free Ahok!".
+Nearby a smaller group of the governor's supporters chanted, "Free Ahok, Free Ahok!"

 The two sides were separated by a couple of armored police trucks and a cordon of unarmed police personnel.